 In addition, alleviating constipation is very costly for patients who suffer chronic constipation.
 As usMIMA CEO Markus Wilhelms explained in the EIT Health Spain Award, a chronic constipation patient can easily spend € 700 a year on laxatives.
 If you treat constipation with enemas, the annual cost rises to € 2,300 and even € 35,000 if you opt for a more sophisticated and very invasive solution such as SARS, a neurostimulating implant.

 The MOWOOT device, created with the collaboration of the neuro-rehabilitation center Institut Guttmann, is an innovative alternative to the current remedies for constipation.
-It is a massage belt that rhythmically presses the abdomen following the course of the colon (ascending and descending) according to a patented algorithm.
+It is a pneumatic belt that rhythmically presses the abdomen following the course of the colon (ascending and descending) according to a patented algorithm.

 In short, MOWOOT is a solution to chronic constipation that does not generate the complications of other pharmacological or invasive solutions, contraindicated for chronic patients.
 Unlike laxatives, which lose their effectiveness over time, MOWOOT increases its effects with each use.
-To reach its maximum level of effectiveness, the massage should be administered daily for a period of 10 to 20 minutes.
+To reach its maximum level of effectiveness, the treatment should be administered daily for a period of 10 to 20 minutes.

 The effectiveness of MOWOOT has been proven in a clinical study that was presented at the last annual Congress of the Society of Geriatric Medicine of the European Union.